DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 Not here.

 The old mill wasn’t marked on most maps anymore.
 Too far from anything strategic.
 Half-sunken into the slope above a dry creekbed.
-But the harmonic strata ran deep beneath it—braided like threads once woven, now frayed.
+But the harmonic strata ran deep beneath it - braided like threads once woven, now frayed.

 She had chosen the place for its silence.
 Not absence.
 Not emptiness.